faintsmile00/Example-Wiki-Page/README.md

 Concise and informative guide, split into sections for ease of access and navigatable via a navbar.

-Earlier project so CSS styling is extremely minimalistic, however is good showcase of a written and informative guide.
+Earlier project so CSS styling is extremely minimalistic, however is a good showcase of a written and informative guide.